Unable to Add FPGA Target in My LabVIEW Project Explorer

 • If possible with your hardware, run NI Update Service on the computer to which you wish to add the FPGA target.
 This should apply needed updates to the system.

 • Be sure you are clicking the correct position in the LabVIEW project hierarchy to add your target.
-If for example, you try to add a cRIO's FPGA to the project while clicking under My Computer in the project, you will be unsuccessful.
+For example, if you try to add a cRIO's FPGA to the project while clicking under My Computer in the project, you will be unsuccessful.
 Refer to Adding FPGA Targets to a LabVIEW Project for detailed steps on adding an FPGA target.

 • If the LabVIEW FPGA Module is installed and licensed when experiencing this error, try force reinstalling it.